ranjeethmd/DockerizedAsp.netCoreApp/README.md

 - [x] created automated workflow using git actions
 - [x] implemented matrix build and testing
 - [x] implemented docker build and dockerhub push

+> .NET Core is open source and runs on linux. .NET 5 unification of multiplatform .NET Core and legacy .NET 4.x framework into single multplaform framework.